How to Optimize Content for AI Overviews

 Google's AI features documentation gives a useful constraint: a page needs to be indexed and eligible to appear in Google Search with a snippet.
 Meeting that bar does not mean the page will be selected, but failing it can block the opportunity before content quality matters.

-The page should return 200, avoid noindex, use a correct canonical, and allow snippets unless there is a deliberate reason to limit previews.
+The page should return 200, avoid noindex, use a correct canonical, and allow normal search previews unless there is a deliberate reason to limit them.

 Important content in visible text